Last Updated on November 30, 2022 by Matt

 Drum brakes

 Drum brakes are made out of a drum and a backplate assembly, attached to the wheel of the scooter.
 The drum is usually made from cast iron, which is very durable and conducts heat well.
-This is one of the rarest brake types in electric scooters.

 How do drum brakes work?